Can’t Get Your Popcorn Time? You need a VPN.

 With the removal of the original installation unscrupulous coders may take the opportunity to put malware on your PC or tablet by putting malicious code into the Popcorn software.
 If you did not get the chance to download it while it was up, don’t worry.
 Popcorn Time is an open-source project and the latest version can be downloaded at TechSpot.
 Downloading pirated movies is illegal in the majority of countries.
 If you decide to use Popcorn Time anyway it is best to protect your privacy using a virtual private network or VPN.

 Private Internet Access (PIA)

-Private Internet Access is without doubt one of the best virtual private network (VPN) services available.
-A requirement for those who want to stream movies is a VPN service that is fast preventing your ISP and other interested parties looking and your data.
+Private Internet Access is, without doubt, one of the best virtual private network (VPN) services available.
+A requirement for those who want to stream movies is a VPN service that is fast preventing your ISP and other interested parties from looking and your data.

 When using torrent based programs like Popcorn Time a “no logging VPN” is essential.
 Together with AES 256-bit Open VPN encryption and unlimited traffic CyberGhost should definitely be in the running when choosing your VPN for Popcorn Time.